Tapas Walking Tour of Barcelona City Centre

 The Agenda for the Tapas Walking Tour of Barcelona

-The tour begins at 16:50 outside the Starbucks underneath Hotel 1898 - about three quarters of the way up the Ramblas on the left.
+The tour begins outside the Starbucks underneath Hotel 1898 - about three quarters of the way up the Ramblas on the left.
 The booking form states that the guide will be holding a sign for the tour, though this may not be the case.
 It is worth holding your booking voucher in your hand so that you are easier for the guide to find.

 The Tapas Walking Tour takes in the following stops: